dylansward/SWEN261-Famine_Now/docs/DesignDoc.md

 2. Our product follows the **Single Responsibility** principle, which states that classes should only have one responsibility.
 It does this by splitting the four main responsibilities--processing HTTP requests and modifying data in the server for both the cupboard and the user baskets--into four different classes.
 By doing this, each of these classes only has one responsibility, and they are, in turn, simpler to understand.

-3. Our website go along with the **Open/Closed** principle, which states that objects or entities should be open for extension but closed for modification.
-Clear example is that our app.ts and app.html not being modified rather extended into different pages.
+3. Our website goes along with the **Open/Closed** principle, which states that objects or entities should be open for extension but closed for modification.
+An example of this in our project is app.ts and app.html not being modified but rather extended into different pages.
 <!-- Dependency injection/inversion -->
 <!-- OO principle 4 -->

-> _**[Sprint 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
+> _**[Sprint 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

-> _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_
+> _**[Sprint 4]** OO Design Principles should span across **all tiers.**_

 ## Static Code Analysis/Future Design Improvements